superhero1/ffritz/README-6591.md

 This is the more or less well known method via the EVA bootloader, using a ftp client to push the four required eMMC partition contents.

-There might be LATER BIOS VERSION .. i can't tell if/how it works there, so check twice before proceeding!
+There might be LATER BIOS VERSION .. i cant tell if/how it works there, so check twice before proceeding!

 Required is a ftp client which supports passive mode.
+A know issue with some ftp clients is that they sometimes seem to time out during flash update (e.g. ncftp).
+I never had problems with the native Debian/Ubuntu ftp client.
+Most of the linux ftp clients have problems with the line endings provided by the ftp server of the box.
+Don't be confused if reponses seem to no longer match to a command.
 Also recommended is a switch between your PC and the box to avoid the link going down when the box restarts.
 And/or the IP address of your host on the box network (192.168.178) should be configured statically.

+Steps:

 1. Generate the update image as described in README.md.
     Once complete, there will be some image files in the subdirectory tmp/uimage:

         ffritz$ cd tmp/uimage/
         ffritz/tmp/uimage$ ls -l